 What Is a Ionizer Air Purifier?

-Hello again and welcome.
 Unlike traditional filters, Ionizers are devices that releases negatively charged ions into the air, which remove small airborne particles, like dust, by attracting them to floors, walls, tabletops, etc., thereby potentially improving your indoor air.
 Advanced ionizers have what is known as collection plates with a positive charge, which attracts the charged particles back into the unit to avoid re-depositing.

 However, you should be extremely careful if you are currently using these ionizer air purifier, because many ionizers also produce ozone as a byproduct, a lung irritant, that can trigger respiratory problems.
 While some manufacturers market ozone as beneficial, scientific evidence indicates otherwise.
 With both the EPA and American Lung Association agreed that even low ozone concentrations can cause health problems, including chest pain, coughing, shortness of breath, and throat irritation.